anorangesky/katacoda-scenarios/jest-tutorial/step2.md

    </pre>
 6. Let's run the test by typing `npm test -- addNumbers.test`{{execute}} in the terminal
 7. If everything went well, you just wrote your first Jest test!
 Woohoo!
+8. Check out this [Jest CheatSheet](https://devhints.io/jest) to get a quick overview of what more Jest can do for you.

 Next - Let's understand the fuss about Snapshot Tests